 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Malai potato kofta curry with toasted naan
+Malai potato kofta dumplings with curry sauce and toasted naan

-Vegan, Dairy-Free, Soy-Free, Mediterranean
+Dairy-Free, Soy-Free, Mediterranean, Vegan

 2 Servings, 790 Calories/Serving

 In our vegan twist on a traditional northern Indian comfort food, we serve lightly fried potato balls in a rich and silky tomato-based curry sauce.
 Say it with us: Himalayummm.

 - 1 or 2 organic russet or other white potatoes (about ¾ pound total)

 - 4 or 5 sprigs organic fresh cilantro

 - ¼ teaspoon cayenne (optional)